www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2022-10-25-t53-consider-compatibility-with-git-repo-manager.md

     * [ ] Consider creating an alternative git submodule based backend for repo process and co and migrate slowly to it.
       Make this part of the repo process implementation clean up.
         * [ ] Read about submodules: https://www.cyberdemon.org/2024/03/20/submodules.html
+        * [ ] Make repo process a boostrap like command located the `net.splitcells.network/bin` folder, that links to the `net.splitcells.prject`'s implementation.
+        * [ ] The daily CIs and co, should use repo process to extract the list of sub and peer repos, instead of the own custom command.
+    * [ ] Create new acceptance note for this cooperation project, as the cooperation was found out to be a bad idea.
     * [ ] Note `bin/net.splitcells.osi.repos.children`
     * [ ] Rename all appearances of `net.splitcells.osi.*` with `net.splitcells.project.*`
     * [ ] Define different focus of git-repo-manager and repos process.